 Study the initial voltage readings.
-First, if none of the readings are below 3 V or above the maximum balanced channel voltage, the head position may be left as is.
-If some of the voltages are near the maximum 130% unbalance voltage range, a change should be considered (lower channel voltages may not be achievable on the larger systems running at full capacity).
-In some cases, a channel fuse might blow if the channel voltage is above the maximum unbalanced voltage.
+First, if none of the readings are below 3V or above 30V, the head position may be left as is.
+If some of the voltages are in the 31-40V range, a change should be considered.
+In some cases, a channel fuse might blow if the channel voltage is above 35 volts.
 In those cases, the head will have to be moved, or, if the head can't be moved, then a higher rated fuse can be installed.
 Using higher rated channel fuses shall be evaluated and approved by the factory only on a case-by-case basis.
+If any readings are over 40V, the head must be moved.

-As the voltage readings are compared from channel-to-channel around the head, a pattern may be observed which indicates that a section of adjacent channels has higher-thanaverage readings, whereas the opposing section across the bus has lower readings.
+As the voltage readings are compared from channel-to-channel around the head, a pattern may be observed which indicates that a section of adjacent channels has higher-than-average readings, whereas the section directly across the bus has lower readings.
 Looking for patterns of this type will help in deciding how the head should be moved to obtain a better balance of channel voltages.

-As a simplified example of optimizing the head position, assume these readings are obtained for two pairs of directly opposite channels:
+As a simplified example of optimizing the head position, assume these readings are obtained for two pairs of directly opposite channels;

-Chan 1 = 25 V and Chan 7 = 12 V Chan 4 = 36 V and Chan 10 = 12 V
+Chan 1 = 25 V and Chan 6 = 12 V Chan 3 = 36 V and Chan 8 = 12 V

 Note that it is not sufficient to consider just a few channels; all channel readings must be considered for repositioning.
-However, for this simplified example the head would be raised (relative to the bus) to balance the channels 4 and 10 voltages, and moved horizontally (bringing channel 7 nearer the bus) to balance the channels 1 and 7 voltages.
+However, for this simplified example the head would be raised (relative to the bus) to balance the channels 3 and 8 voltages, and moved horizontally (bringing channel 6 nearer the bus) to balance the channels 1 and 6 voltages.
 Note that (1) it would not be necessary to change the horizontal positioning since the channel 1 voltage is not excessive and (2) an absolute balance between opposing channels is unnecessary.
 Lowering the higher readings is more important than achieving perfect balance.